CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 <details><summary><h2>Step-by-step directions to run an evaluation job on Batch</h2>

-This section will walk you through running an example evaluation job on Azure Batch.
+This section walks you through running an example evaluation job on Azure Batch.
 </summary>

+### Prerequisites and checks
-Once you have followed the general set-up instructions above, you should:
+Once you have followed the [general set-up instructions](#general-setup-to-interact-with-batch) above, you should:
 - Be logged in to Azure.
 You can check this with `az account show`.
 - Be inside a Python virtual environment in which the dependencies specified in `batch/requirements.txt` have been installed.
 - Have appropriately environment variables.
 You can check this by printing one to the terminal, e.g. via `echo $AZURE_BATCH_ACCOUNT`.